marcusoftnet/marcusoftnet.github.io/_posts/2024-03-11-value-and-valueable.md

 author: "Marcus Hammarberg"
 date: 2024-03-11 08:00:00
 tags:
-  - User stories
+  - Agile
   - TDD
 ---
 English is not my first language, as I'm sure any reader of this blog knows.
 But I chose to view this as a superpower since I then can see things with fresh eyes.
 For example, the true meaning of words and phrases.

 I still remember when I understood the difference between effectiveness and efficiency.
 Those are the same word in Swedish, but when I understood the difference a lot of things made sense when it comes to agile and lean stuff.
 [Read more here](https://www.marcusoft.net/2014/10/effective-revisted.html)

 Last week I had another revelation like that - when I realized the difference between value and valueable.
 According to [Dave Farley it's a common](https://www.youtube.com/watch?v=0HMsh459h5c) mistake he sees for teams to adopt user stories effectively.
 I think he is right.

 <!-- excerpt-end -->